aiven/devportal/docs/products/postgresql/howto/migrate-pg-dump-restore.rst

     avn service create -t pg -p DEST_PG_PLAN DEST_PG_NAME

 ..
 Tip::
     Aiven for PostgreSQL allows you to switch between different service plans, but at least for the duration of the initial migration process when using ``pg_dump``, we recommend that you choose a service plan that is large enough for the task.
 This allows you to limit downtime during the migration process.
+Once migrated, you can scale the plan size up or down as needed.

 Aiven automatically creates a ``defaultdb`` database and ``avnadmin`` user account, which are used by default.
 If necessary, you can create additional databases and related users in the Aiven web console, on the **Databases** and **Users** tabs of your Aiven for PostgreSQL service.